mariananantua/Mariana-N-ntua---VTEX-Tech-Writing/Task1.md

 ## Invoice an order
 Adding the invoice to the order changes its status to `invoiced`.
 After that, you cannot change the order status.

-Before making this request, make sure you have the necessary [permissions](https://developers.vtex.com/docs/api-reference/orders-api#post-/api/oms/pvt/orders/-orderId-/invoice).
+Before making this request, make sure you have the necessary [permissions](https://developers.vtex.com/docs/api-reference/orders-api#post-/api/oms/pvt/orders/-orderId-/invoice) under the "Permissions" section.

 You can send the invoice: